PopovEvgeniy/blackice/readme.txt

 1.8.7: The small changes.
 1.8.7.1-1.8.7.2: The documentation has been updated.
 1.8.8: The source code was recompiled under Tiny C Compiler.
+1.8.9: The small changes in the cryptography algorithm.
+1.9: The small changes.